tinyredinc/notes/real_estate/cofund_reif_ts.md

 - The underlying real estate assets are diversified, encompassing sectors such as residential, industrial, retail, rental apartments, and more.

 Investment strategies are subject to change in order to adapt to today's fast-paced market conditions, but will be announced at investor meetings if there are any changes.

-## Transferability of Units

-Units cannot be transferred without the consent of the General Partner, subject to certain conditions and compliance with securities laws.

-## Committees

-The General Partner will establish a Management Committee and an Independent Committee to oversee strategic decisions, investments, and related party matters.

 ## Proposed Investments